Myopia Management and Children’s Vision Care

 3. Which treatment option is the most effective?

 All treatments are very effective – on average they decrease the myopic progression rate by about 50%.
 However, each child may respond differently to the myopia management treatment options.
 During the consultation, we will conduct tests to assess which option will be the best for your child.

 4. Is this treatment new/why haven’t I heard of it before?

 Both the contact lens options and the atropine eye drops have been in use for many years.
 The contact lenses have been used in the past to correct vision and the atropine eye drops have been used as a dilating drop.
 However, it is only within the last 10 years that using these options for treatment of myopia has emerged.

 5. Is treatment covered by insurance?

 Unfortunately, neither vision nor health insurance currently covers myopia management.
+You will also be responsible for a $95 fee for refraction.
 Certain vision insurances (such as VSP) may cover a portion of the contact lens material cost.
 As always, Flexible Spending Accounts (FSA) can be used towards payment for the myopia management program.